Skip to main content

 What Happens

-1. The tool dials the human agent.
+1. The tool dials the human agent at the selected routing endpoint.

 2. It checks for voicemail.
 If voicemail is detected, the handoff fails.